Relative De Rham cohomology in diffeological spaces: De Rham cohomology

-We begin by recalling the basic definitions of Cartan calculus and De Rham theory in diffeological spaces (\cite[Art.
-6.28]{PATRICK}).
-At the end of the section we will give a first definition of the relative cohomology groups of a differentiable map (Definition \ref{FIRST-REL}).
+We begin by recalling the basic definitions of Cartan calculus and De Rham theory in diffeological spaces, as presented in \cite[Art.
+6.28]{PATRICK}.
+Later we provide a definition of the relative cohomology groups of a smooth map (Definition \ref{FIRST-REL}).